artsy/artsy.github.io/_posts/2015-08-15-Cocoa-Architecture:-Router-Pattern.markdown

 #### HAL, and API v2

 The Router pattern relies on the idea that you know all the routes ahead of time, and add support for them as you build out each part of the app.
-[HAL, a Hypermedia Application Layer](http://stateless.co/hal_specification.html) - can be approximated as being a self describing API. dB has wrote about it on [this blog](/blog/2014/09/12/designing-the-public-artsy-api/).
+[HAL, a Hypermedia Application Layer](http://stateless.co/hal_specification.html) - can be approximated as being a self describing API. dB. wrote about it in [this blog post](/blog/2014/09/12/designing-the-public-artsy-api/).

 This means that you ask the API how to get certain bits of data, and it will describe the ways in which you can access it.